mongodb/mongodb-atlas-kubernetes/README.md

 Welcome to the MongoDB Atlas Operator - a Kubernetes Operator which manages MongoDB Atlas Clusters from Kubernetes.

 > Current Status: *alpha*.
-We are currently working on the initial set of features that will give users the opportunity
+We are working on an initial set of features to give users the ability to provision
-> to provision Atlas projects, clusters and database users using Kubernetes Specifications and bind connection information
+> Atlas projects, clusters and database users using Kubernetes Specifications and bind connection information
-> into the applications deployed to Kubernetes.
+> into applications deployed to Kubernetes.

 ## Quick Start guide
 ### Step 1.
 Deploy Kubernetes operator using all in one config file